IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "A bird gradually transforming into leaves"

-### 8. `magritte_mystery`
+### 8. `Margritte_mystery`

-**Description:** Captures Magritte's creation of mysterious, enigmatic scenes that provoke questioning, rendered with the traditional painting techniques that enhance their mysterious quality.
+**Description:** Captures Margritte's creation of mysterious, enigmatic scenes that provoke questioning, rendered with the traditional painting techniques that enhance their mysterious quality.

 **Best for concepts involving:**
 - Veiled or hidden figures